Hallvard Devold: Biography

 Hallvard graduated from the University of Oslo in 1920.
 He worked as a meteorological assistant at the Haldde Observatory in Alta until 1922.
 He went for the first time to the Arctic in the summer of 1922 as a coal mining technician in Svalbard.

 On the following winter he took a radio telegraphy course, and in the spring of 1923 he was hired as a meteorology assistant and radio telegraphist at the Kvadehuken station in Brøggerhalvøya by the director of the Geophysical Institute, along with his brother Finn Devold.
 Hallvard Devold remained on Kvadehuken until October 1924, when the station was wrapped up for financial reasons.

 Between 1925 and 1926 Hallvard was the head of the Norwegian radio and weather station at Jan Mayen, which was manned by three Norwegians, not including him.
 The island was considered no man's land at the time and the League of Nations had given Norway jurisdiction over the island.
 Hallvard decided to call for its annexation on behalf of the Norwegian Meteorological Institute.
 He placed several signs around the island which read: "Property of the Norwegian Meteorological Institute".
 By this action the foundation was laid for the acknowledgment of Norway's right to the island of Jan Mayen in 1928.
 The island came under the sovereignty of Norway by royal decree of 8 May 1929 and finally became officially part of the Norwegian Kingdom on 27 February 1930.

 Together with geologist Adolf Hoel and jurist Gustav Smedal, Hallvard became one of the main leaders of the "Greenland case" (Grønlandssaken) that tried to bring large swathes of East Greenland under Norwegian sovereignty.
 With Hallvard's inspiration, based on his experiences in Svalbard and Jan Mayen, the movement began to build a network of Norwegian trapping stations, combined with surveys and explorations of the almost uninhabited area.
 By 1929 the Norges Svalbard og Ishavsundersøkelser (NSIU) —"Norwegian Svalbard and Arctic Ocean Survey", established by Hoel in 1928, sent well-organized research expeditions to East Greenland.
 Expedition vessels also supplied the trapping stations with equipment financed by the Arctic Trading Co.
-(Arktisk Næringsdrift), a company that Hallvard had helped to set up.
+(Arktisk Næringsdrift), a company that Hallvard had helped to set up and was the CEO of.